mathewbutler/data-builder-simple/README.md

 There are two main sources for the inspiration behind the idea of a data API:

-1. The book Working Effectively with Unit Tests, by Jay Fields
+1. Working Effectively with Unit Tests, by Jay Fields
 2. Growing Object-Oriented Software, Guided by Tests, by Steve Freeman and Nat Pryce

 Plus a blog post by Nat Pryce [on the same subject.](http://www.natpryce.com/articles/000714.html)